Arkay-1248/Do-Not-Go-Gentle/Readme.md

 A: I added the dodge function to the perk that Requiem already had dedicated to dodge.
 The Ultimate Dodge Mod only works if you have the perk, and you need _either_ level 20 in Evasion plus the first Evasion perk _or_ level 50 in Heavy Armor plus the first Heavy Armor perk.

+Q: Why am I getting forced in to 3rd person?

+A: I put work into making 3rd person much better than vanilla skyrim.
+I also play combat in 3rd person, but enjoy walking around in 1st.
+So, Seamless Combat Camera allows that exact thing; it automatically puts you into 3rd person when you enter combat.
+I like it a lot.
+It's great.

 Q: Screenshake in 3rd person?

 A: Check the Precision MCM